geo-mena/movie-app/README.md

 ### Resources

-- API: It was developed in Python using Django and later deployed on **RENDER.**
+- API: It was developed in Python using Django and later deployed on **RENDER.** [See API](https://api-movies-exam.onrender.com/movies)
 - DB: It was implemented in PostgreSQL and similarly deployed on **RENDER.**
 - The project is built with **React.**
 - React Router is used for navigation within the application.